yossiovadia/jira-mcp/README.md

 1. **get_my_tickets**: Retrieves all tickets assigned to the current user
 2. **get_ticket_details**: Gets detailed information about a specific ticket
+3. **summarize_ticket**: Summarizes a Jira ticket using Ollama
+4. **analyze_ticket**: Analyzes a ticket by asking a specific question
+5. **get_ticket_attachments**: Downloads attachments from a ticket
+6. **analyze_attachment**: Analyzes a specific attachment using Ollama
+7. **analyze_all_attachments**: Analyzes all attachments from a ticket
+8. **cleanup_attachments**: Deletes downloaded attachments

 ## Usage Examples

 Once the MCP server is running and connected to Cursor, you can ask questions like:

 - "What are my assigned tickets in Jira?"
-- "Can you get details for ticket NCSFM-21544?"
+- "Can you get details for ticket PROJECT-1234?"
-- "Show me my current Jira tickets"
+- "Summarize ticket PROJECT-5678"
+- "Download attachments from ticket PROJECT-9012"
+- "Analyze the document.pdf attachment from ticket PROJECT-3456"

 ## Files

-- `simple_jira_tools.py`: The main MCP server implementation
+- `jira_ollama_mcp.py`: The main MCP server implementation with Ollama integration
-- `mcp_with_venv.sh`: Shell script to run the MCP server with virtual environment
+- `jira_ollama_with_venv.sh`: Shell script to run the MCP server with virtual environment
-- `jira_mcp.py`: The original Jira MCP implementation with extended functionality
 - `requirements.txt`: Project dependencies
 - `.env`: Environment variables for Jira connection
 - `cursor-mcp-config.json`: Configuration for Cursor